zyfeng-go/Tigress_Project/README.md

 ### Steps and Explanation

 ```
-1. run the obfuscation on function sum w/ Virtualize and another transformation.
+1. run the obfuscation on tigressTest.c w/ Virtualize and another transformation at a time.
 2. check output a.out to make sure the obfuscated program obtains the same output as
    the original program.
-3. cut out the function sum from the obfuscated source code file.
+3. locate and copy the obfuscated function sum from the obfuscated source code file.
 4. use the command diff to compare the obfuscated function sum against the function sum
    in the baseline.
 ```

-The raw results (output of command diff) of comparison are saved under [diff_results](https://github.com/zyfeng-go/Tigress_Project/tree/main/diff_results) directory.
-More detailed information can be found at our [Google Docs](https://docs.google.com/document/d/1Zx8N51Ajv7L5oO82Yq2FWLIXia6XdBfb7kbXWaPedy0/edit?usp=sharing)!
+The raw results (output of command diff) of comparisons are saved under [diff_results](https://github.com/zyfeng-go/Tigress_Project/tree/main/diff_results) directory.
+More detailed information can be found at our [Shared Google Docs](https://docs.google.com/document/d/1Zx8N51Ajv7L5oO82Yq2FWLIXia6XdBfb7kbXWaPedy0/edit?usp=sharing)!

 ### Baseline Virtualize
 *Tigress* virtualizes the function *sum* in *tigressTest.c* with `switch` dispatch method.